o2r-project/o2r-guestlister/README.md

 # o2r-guestlister

 A Node.js OAuth2 server implementation to allow offline login with o2r-bouncer as part of the [o2r reference-implementation](https://github.com/o2r-project/reference-implementation).
+For more inforamtion about OAuth2 see the OAUth2 [documentation](https://oauth.net/2/).

 Based on the repository https://github.com/gerges-beshay/oauth2orize-examples and the underlying OAuth2 server implementation [oauth2orize](https://www.npmjs.com/package/oauth2orize).

 Requirements: